 Anne Stavney, Head of School, earned her Ph.D., M.A. and B.A. in English from the University of Washington.
 She earned her first B.A. in Government from Smith College.
 She has served as Head of School at Blake since 2012.
 She came to Blake from the Lakeside School in Seattle, Washington (her alma mater) where she served in several roles, including Assistant Head of School, Middle School Director, Academic Dean, Director of Faculty Programs, and English Department Chair.
 Prior to her tenure at Lakeside, she was Assistant Professor of English and Director of Undergraduate English Studies at the University of Tulsa.

-Anne Graybeal, Associate Head of School, earned her M.A. in English Literature from Georgetown University and her B.A. cum laude in English Literature and French Literature from Pomona College.
+Anne Graybeal, Associate Head of School, earned her Ed.D. in Educational Leadership at the University of Pennsylvania, her M.A. in English Literature from Georgetown University and her B.A. cum laude in English Literature and French Literature from Pomona College.
 In addition to serving as an Academic Dean at Johns Hopkins University's Center for Talented Youth, she has taught English at the Madeira School, the United States Senate Page School, and the Webb Schools, where she served as English Department Chair and received the Thompson and Vivian Webb Award for Excellence in Teaching.
 She joined Blake as Upper School Director in 2010 and taught both American Literature and AP English 11.
-She is currently pursuing an Ed.D. in Educational Leadership at the University of Pennsylvania.

 Jay Dean, Interim Middle School Director, earned his M.S. in School Counseling from Loyola Marymount University and his B.S. in TV, Radio and Film Production from Syracuse University.
 He joined Blake as Assistant Middle School Director and English Teacher in 2011.
 Prior to joining Blake, he worked as a Humanities teacher and Academic Dean at Crossroads School for Arts and Sciences in Santa Monica, California, for nine years.